Cristian-Solis/AnimeRegressionScoring/README.md

 # AnimeRegressionScoring
 Trying to predict an Anime's MyAnimeList score (rating) via regression models.
-Score being a primary way of interpretting popularity/success for an anime in any given season.
+Score being a primary way of interpreting popularity/success for an anime in any given season.

 <sub>Final group project for Intro to Data Mining</sub>